aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 |
 |

-12. Rename the top and bottom stages to 'Before Snapshot' and 'After Snapshot' respectively.
+12. Rename the top and bottom stages to 'Before Snapshot' and 'After Snapshot' respectively by clicking the Pencil icon.
 Name the middle stage 'Configuration Changes'.

 |
 |